charlielu04/CMSC472_2024_HW3/README.md

 - Find a way to improve the performance of your network above our baseline.

-- Compete for the best performance on a held-out test set.
+- Compete for the best performance on a held-out testset.

 ## Download the data file